Which is the best MIDI keyboard for FL Studio?

 - Build Quality – Nektar products are reliable and cheaper than most, but this comes at the cost of overall build quality and design.

-If you lack desk space or just love the look and feel of a smaller, more compact MIDI keyboard, then the Alesis V-Mini is for you.
+If you lack desk space or just love the look and feel of a smaller sized, more compact MIDI keyboard, then the Alesis V-Mini is for you.

 Sitting at 5 inches by 12 inches, the Alesis V-Mini MIDI keyboard is a tightly packed piece of hardware that still manages to get the job done.